learn-co-curriculum/phase-1-scope-lab/README.md

   write a function called `changeLeastFavoriteCustomer()` that attempts to change that constant - notice what JavaScript does when you try to change the constant.

+When you're done, remember to commit and push your changes up to GitHub, then submit your work to Canvas using CodeGrade.